Maria Thins: The Vermeers

 They had eleven children at the time of Vermeer's death, four of their children died young between 1660 and 1673.
 Most of their children were born at Thin's house.
 Their third son was called Ignatius, after the founder of the Jesuit Order.
 Catharina inherited the Ben Repas estate following her Aunt Cornelia's death in February 1661.

 Thins hired Vermeer to manage financial issues for her in 1667 and 1675.
 He collected monies owed her, and he handled her investments.
 The Rampjaar (disaster year) following the outbreak of the Franco-Dutch War (1672–1674) was particularly hard on Vermeer's ability to make money as an artist and an art dealer.
 He had to take a loss on sales of works of art and was unable to sell his own works.
 His mother-in-law was financially strained during this period due to the loss of rental income from farmland due to the war.
-In one instance, she rented out land near Schoonhoven that was flooded to prevent the French army from crossing the Dutch Water Line.
+In one instance, she rented out land near Schoonhoven that was then flooded to prevent the French army from crossing the Dutch Water Line.
 The farmland was not arable for a time.
 Thins reduced the money that she spent to support the Vermeers.
 In 1675, Vermeer went on several business trips for his mother-in-law, first to Gouda, when her husband had died, and then to Amsterdam.
 There Vermeer borrowed money by fraudulently using her name.

 Vermeer died and was buried on 15 December 1675.
 Unable to pay their debts, Catharina blamed the financial fallout of the war for their losses and petitioned for bankruptcy in April 1676.
 Ten of their eleven children were still underage when Vermeer died.
 Catharina continued to live at her mother's house with their children.
 After Vermeer's death, Maria Thins received The Art of Painting for her financial support of Catharina's family.
 Catharina paid off other debts with paintings or used them as surety until she paid off debts.